hidden1nin/PlayerStorageAPI/README.md

 # PlayerStorageAPI
-Allows storing to redis and write-through to store data to mongodb
+Allows storing to Redis/MongoDB or both if you choose!
+Our API quickly adds database support to your minecraft plugins.

 ## Installation